+Hardwood is obtained from trees such as oak, maple, cherry walnut, and other broad-leafed deciduous trees.
 This type of wood is stronger and better suited to most types of furniture making.

 Engineered wood is just what the name implies.
 It has been engineered to achieve its present form.
-There are two types of engineered wood, plywood, and particle board.
-Particle board is not suitable for sofa frames, or any weight bearing frames for that matter because they are made from wood chips and fibers glued together.
-Plywood is engineered by gluing several thin layers of wood together and can be strong enough for sofa frames depending on the type of wood, and the thickness of the frame.
+There are two types of engineered wood: plywood and particleboard.
+Particleboard is not suitable for sofa frames, or any weight-bearing frames for that matter, because they are made from wood chips and fibers glued together.
+Plywood is engineered by gluing several thin layers of wood together and can be strong enough for sofa frames depending on the type of wood and the thickness of the frame.

-What Is Different About Kiln Dried Hardwood?
+What Is Different About Kiln-Dried Hardwood?

-What makes a kiln dried frame better is that the process gets rid of most of the moisture inside the wood.
+Wood can hold a lot of moisture when it is first harvested.
+What makes a kiln-dried frame better is that the process gets rid of most of the moisture inside the wood.
 Kilns are huge ovens with very strictly controlled temperatures and humidity.
 The kiln drying process can remove approximately 93% of the wood's moisture.

-Warping or shrinkage can destabilize your sofa, and even cause it to lose its shape.
-You would not see that happening in a quality sofa.
+This drastic reduction in moisture content is important as it helps to ensure the wood doesn't warp or shrink with changes in humidity and temperature.
+Warping or shrinkage can destabilize a sofa, and even cause it to lose its shape.
+You would not see that happening with a quality kiln-dried hardwood sofa.

-There are alternatives to kiln dried hardwood frames.
+There are alternatives to kiln-dried hardwood frames.

 Metal sofa frames are available, too, but metal can be prone to oxidation along with seasonal changes.
 Changes in humidity can affect metal frames, so look for one that has been treated to protect against atmospheric changes.

-When you look for frames that will last, make sure to ask about how it has been constructed because that is just as important.
+A well-constructed frame has reinforced joints that are dowelled and glued and uses screws instead of staples.
+When looking for frames that will last, make sure to ask about how it has been constructed because that is just as important.